ymniquet/eQuimageLab/src/equimagelab/docs/source/usage.rst

   import equimagelab as eql

-This is, however, little convenient - in particular, because you may want to run JupyterLab from a given directory in order to have an easy access to its files.
+This is, however, little convenient - in particular, because you may want to start JupyterLab from a given directory in order to have direct access to its content.
 Therefore, the eQuimageLab package includes a launcher with a graphical user interface that helps you start JupyterLab according to your needs.
 You can run this launcher from a shell:

 .. code-block:: bash